Companies

 Dr. Fahimeh Sasan, a founding physician at Kindbody, a national chain of egg freezing clinics, says, “For a lot of patients, dating has changed and they’re saying, ‘I thought I would have a lot of opportunities to date and I can’t date right now.’
 Being single during the pandemic felt very different from being single pre-pandemic—you’re not going to parties and networking or even meeting people at work.”

-Plus, infertility is common—12 percent of women in the US aged 15 to 44 have issues with fertility and the number of people diagnosed with infertility in the past 25 years has grown by 20 percent.
+Infertility is common—12 percent of women in the US aged 15 to 44 have issues with fertility and the number of people diagnosed with infertility in the past 25 years has grown by 20 percent.
 With fertility treatments being extremely costly (the average price of fertility treatments can range anywhere from $5,000 to 75,000), fertility benefits like parental leave and assistance with adoption, in-vitro fertilization (IVF), and surrogacy are a great way for employers to help guide their workers through the financially, emotionally, and physically taxing process of starting a family.

 Read more: The 20 Best Companies for Family Growth Support As Rated by the Women Who Work There

-57 companies that offer awesome fertility benefits:
+57 companies that offer awesome fertility benefits (IVF, egg freezing, adoption, and surrogacy support):

 1. Adobe